Off-World-Live-Collaborative/docs.offworld.live/360-camera/README.md

 4. Now select your own GameMode in World Settings (as explained in Point 1).
 5. The camera is now active in the level and you need to authenticate your account to use it to output video.
-When you click ‘Play’ in the Editor view, you will be requested to login to the Off World Live console (internet access required).
+When you click `Play` in the Editor view, you will be requested to login to the Off World Live console (internet access required).